foundriesio/docs/source/porting-guide/pg-reference.rst

 For some projects, it is easy to understand which reference board is closest to the one being included.
-It is common that in early stages, the project starts using a reference board, and when it is the case, the reference board is obvious.
-It is only a matter of searching :ref:`ref-linux-supported` to check if this is supported.
+It is common that in early stages, the project starts using a reference board, and when that is the case, the reference board is obvious; is only a matter of searching :ref:`ref-linux-supported` to check if this is supported.

-In the other case when it is not an obvious answer, the task for searching the closest reference board is basically looking for what reference board shares the same SoC which is usually described in the machine configuration file by the tag ``@SOC``.
+In the other case when it is not an obvious answer, the task of searching for the closest reference board is looking for what reference board shares the same SoC which is usually described in the machine configuration file by the tag ``@SOC``.